pypa/packaging.python.org/source/overview.rst

 Computing as we know it is defined by the ability to execute programs.
-Every operating system natively supports one or more formats of program they can natively execute.
+Every operating system natively supports one or more formats of the program they can natively execute.

 There are many techniques and technologies which turn your Python program into one of these formats, most of which involve embedding the